 A senior Pentagon official said DoD provided detailed information to Senate and House staff about the budget prior to Carter's trip to California and Nevada.
 "Secretary Carter looks forward to testifying before Senate and House committees in the coming weeks to discuss the budget," the defense official said.

-Several other lawmakers in the “Big Eight” had different views from McCain about the briefing and said they did not feel slighted.
+Several other lawmakers in the "Big Eight" — the chairmen and ranking members of the armed services committees and defense appropriations subcommittees — had different views from McCain about the briefing and said they did not feel slighted.

 "I think we are well briefed," said the Senate Appropriations Defense Subcommittee's chairman, Sen. Thad Cochran, R-Miss.
 "They answer my questions when I ask…We appreciate all that good advice.
 We have hearings, we make every effort to understand what the facts and challenges are to get the best result for the peace and security of our country."